davekuk/QMX-quisk-config/README.md

 # QMX-quisk-config
-Configuration for QMX control on quisk
+Configuration for QMX control on quisk on linux

 Add this file to quisk folder